LukeSmithxyz/based.cooking/content/baked-mostaccioli.md

    - Or 375°F / 190°C for 15 minutes on convection bake.

 ![baked mostaccioli on stove](/pix/baked-mostaccioli-01.webp "Baked Mostaccioli right out of the Oven")

-## Contributors

-- Recipe created by Dan
-- Refined & Uploaded by Zyansheep.